Simplicial intersection homology revisited: Singular intersection homology

-\begin{quote} The singular version of the intersection homology goes back to King \cite{MR800845}, working with CS-sets.
-We present the singular version of the intersection homology associated to the realization of a filtered complex $K$.
-We study some calculations involving this homology used in this work, namely \begin{itemize} \item the decomposition of the relative intersection homology of the pair $(|K| ,| \cL(K)| )$ (cf. \propref{SimplRelBis} ), and \item the computation of the intersection homology of the realization of a join (cf. \propref{CalculoJoinBis}). \end{itemize}
+\begin{quote} The singular version of the intersection homology goes back to King \cite{MR800845}.
+We focus here on the singular intersection homology of the realization of a filtered simplicial complex $K$.
+As in the simplicial case of \secref{sih}, we develop the relative intersection homology of the pair $(|K| ,| \cL(K)| )$ (cf. \propref{SimplRelBis}) and the intersection homology of the realization of a join (cf. \propref{CalculoJoinBis}). \end{quote}